Nancy J Rehrer

 - Rehrer, N.J., Freeman C., Cassidy, T., Waters, D.L.,Barclay, G. And Wilson, N. Through the eyes of young people: favourite places for physical activity.
 Scandinavian Journal of Public Health 39: 492–500 (2011).

-- Christopher Harvey "The effects of exercise mode and muscle mass on plasma glucose oxidation during exercise in the fasted state" 2011
+- Christopher Harvey "The effect of exercise mode and muscle mass on plasma glucose oxidation during exercise in the fasted state" N Rehrer/ R Frew (Chemistry) 2011

 - Stacy Sims "Plasma volume and the physiological response to sodium loading in men and women" N Rehrer/ J Cotter 2007.